Guide to the Hilton Honors rewards program

 Finally, Hilton Honors points will transfer to Hilton’s rental car partners, allowing you to use them to reserve a car while you’re traveling.
-Alamo, Enterprise and National Rental Car all accept the hotel’s points.
+Alamo, Enterprise and National all accept the hotel’s points.

 How much are Hilton Honors points worth?

 While you can use your Hilton Honors points for all sorts of other things besides hotel nights, they’re a lot less valuable in other applications.
-It may be tempting to use your points for other purposes—especially since most people aren’t traveling right now because of the coronavirus pandemic.
+It may be tempting to use your points for other purposes—especially since most people aren’t quite ready to start traveling again because of the coronavirus pandemic.
 You’ll be much better off saving your Hilton points for the next time you travel instead of using them elsewhere.

-If you’re saving your points for when travel returns, you probably want to know if Hilton Honors points expire.
-They do—but it takes a while.
-Normally, you would lose your points if your account goes 15 months without earning or spending points.
-However, Hilton has paused expirations through December 31, 2021.
-After that, anytime you either stay in a Hilton hotel, earn points through a third-party (like a rewards credit card), purchase points or donate points through the Hilton Honors Give Back program, your clock resets and you get another 15 months.
+If you’re saving your points for when travel returns, you’ll probably want to know if Hilton Honors points expire.
+They do, but it takes a while.
+In the past, you would lose your points if your account went 15 months without earning or spending points.
+Currently, all points set to expire in 2022 will not expire until Dec.
+31, 2022.

 Hilton Honors elite status

-If you need to, you can transfer your earned points to over 30 airlines or redeem them for gift cards or Hilton-related purchases, but not cash.
-International travelers can benefit from the lack of foreign transaction fees, but what we like best is that the Hilton Honors American Express® Card doesn’t charge an annual fee.
+The most popular way to redeem points is for free hotel stays; rewards cannot be redeemed for cash or credit.
+International travelers can benefit from the lack of foreign transaction fees, but what we like best is that the Hilton Honors American Express Card doesn’t charge an annual fee.

-This card is a great choice for frequent travelers loyal to the Hilton brand since it offers travel perks like room upgrades, an 80 percent bonus on base points earned from hotel stays and a fifth night free on a standard room when you book five nights or more using points.
+This card is a great choice for frequent travelers who are loyal to the Hilton brand since it offers a number of travel perks, including automatic Gold status, which comes with an 80 percent bonus on base points earned from hotel stays, a fifth night free, food and beverage credits, room upgrades and more.

 Hilton Honors American Express Aspire Card: Best for luxury travel

-The Hilton Honors American Express Aspire Card is the top tier of the three personal Hilton Honors cards, and it comes at a hefty price—cardholders pay a $450 annual fee.
+The Hilton Honors American Express Aspire Card* is the top tier of the three personal Hilton Honors cards, and it comes at a hefty annual fee of $450.
 But the perks might be worth the cost if you spend a lot of nights in hotels throughout the year.

-New cardholders can receive 150,000 points when they spend $4,000 in the first three months and can earn 14X points on Hilton purchases, 7X points on select travel and U.S. restaurant dining and 3X points for other eligible purchases.
+New cardholders can receive 150,000 bonus points when they spend $4,000 in the first three months.
+The earning rate includes 14X points on eligible Hilton purchases, 7X points on flights booked directly with airlines or via AmexTravel.com, 7X points at U.S. restaurants and 3X points on all other purchases.